cybertec-postgresql/db_migrator/README.md

 - `options` (type `jsonb`, optional): options to pass to the plugin

-Will return a table composer by following columns:
+Will return a table composed by following columns:

 - `schema_name` (type `name`): schema of the table with the foreign table